-- 3.2.1 Generally.
+3.2.1 Generally.
 Subject to the terms and conditions of this Agreement, Licensee is granted the right to grant sublicenses that are not inconsistent with or which offer terms that are not greater in scope than the licenses granted to Licensee.
-Prior to the execution of any sublicense, Licensee shall provide Licensor with a confidential one-page summary of the sublicense agreement to be executed by Licensee and within [ Confidential] Licensor shall have the right to interview Licensee to confirm for itself prior to execution that the sublicense to be granted by Licensee does not violate the terms of this Agreement and is being granted on terms that are no greater in scope than the terms of the Agreement.
-Licensee shall then supply Licensor with a fully executed copy of each such sublicense agreement within [ Confidential] after the execution of such sublicense agreement.
+Prior to the execution of any sublicense, Licensee shall provide Licensor with a confidential one-page summary of the sublicense agreement to be executed by Licensee and within [\\\ Confidential] Licensor shall have the right to interview Licensee to confirm for itself prior to execution that the sublicense to be granted by Licensee does not violate the terms of this Agreement and is being granted on terms that are no greater in scope than the terms of the Agreement.
+Licensee shall then supply Licensor with a fully executed copy of each such sublicense agreement within [\\\ Confidential] after the execution of such sublicensee agreement.
 Licensee shall monitor the performance hereunder of its Sublicensees, if any, but shall not be a guarantor for such Sublicensees.
+Licensee reserves the right to redact certain portions of the sublicense agreement if reasonably required by the sublicense.
 In all sublicenses granted by Licensee hereunder, Licensee shall include a requirement that the Sublicensee use no less than commercially reasonable efforts to bring the subject matter of the sublicense into commercial use.
-Licensee shall further provide in such sublicenses that Licensor is named as an intended third party beneficiary of such sublicense, that such Sublicenses shall terminate upon the termination of the License, and that such sublicenses are subject and subordinate to the terms and conditions of this Agreement. - 3.2.2 Assignment of Sublicenses.
+Licensee shall further provide in such sublicenses that Licensor is named as an intended third party beneficiary of such sublicense, that such Sublicenses shall terminate upon the termination of the License, and that such sublicenses are subject and subordinate to the terms and conditions of this Agreement.

+- 3.2.2 Assignment of Sublicenses.
 If this Agreement is terminated prior to Term pursuant to Section 2.2, then Licensee shall seek to promptly assign all of its right, title, and interest to all sublicenses to Licensor, including the right to receive all income from Sublicensees.
-Licensee shall expressly include this requirement as part of any sublicense agreement.

-3.3 Future Patent Licenses to Licensee.
+Licensee shall expressly include this requirement as part of any sublicense agreement. - 3.3 Future Patent Licenses to Licensee. - 3.3.1 Licensor Derived ODURF Patents.
+In respect of any Licensor Derived ODURF Patents, the Licensee shall have [\\\

-- 3.3.1 Licensor Derived ODURF Patents.
-In respect of any Licensor Derived ODURF Patents, the Licensee shall have [ Confidential] option, commencing on the date of patent issuance, to either 1) obtain [ Confidential] license to any such patents and Related Know How, or 2) obtain [ Confidential] license to such patents and [ Confidential] license to the Related Know How, subject to the Licensor's right to use for educational, non-commercial, and research purposes.
-The terms of either of these licenses shall be subject to the terms of this Agreement in the same basis as the Licensed ODURF Patents, except that in the case of the license to the patents being[ Confidential] license, Licensee shall pay to the Licensor [ Confidential] and are based on the Licensor Derived ODURF Patents. - 3.3.2 Other ODURF Patents.
+Confidential] option, commencing on the date of patent issuance, to either 1) obtain a non-exclusive, royalty-free license to any such patents and Related Know How, or 2) obtain an exclusive license to such patents and a non-exclusive license to the Related Know How, subject to the Licensor's right to use for educational, non-commercial, and research purposes.
+The terms of either of these licenses shall be subject to the terms of this Agreement in the same basis as the Licensed ODURF Patents, except that in the case of the license to the patents being an exclusive license, Licensee shall pay to the Licensor a royalty equal to [\\\

+Confidential] of the [\\\ Confidential] and are based on the Licensor Derived ODURF Patents. - 3.3.2 Other ODURF Patents.
 For any Other ODURF Patents, Licensee shall have rights of first negotiation to a patent license provided that, if not exercised, ODU/ODURF shall not enter into a license with any third party on substantially equivalent or less favorable terms than the last offer made by Licensee without first offering a license to Licensee on equivalent terms.
-These rights of first negotiation shall be for a period of [ Confidential] following the termination of the last of any Licensee-funded Research Agreement or of the termination of this Agreement.
+These rights of first negotiation shall be for a period of [\\\ Confidential] following the termination of the last of any Licensee-funded Research Agreement or of the termination of this Agreement.